praneethkvs/jekyll-now/_posts/2018-9-28-Read-Multiple-CSV-Files.md

 ---
 layout: post
-title: Reading Multiple CSV Files into R
+title: Read Multiple CSV Files into R
 ---

 If you want to Read multiple CSV Files into R into a single Dataframe.